 My primary research interest lies in the impact of the Irish Revolution on individuals and communities and specifically the use of intimidation and coercion by the Irish Republican Army (IRA) at a local level.
 My PhD thesis examined violence, threat and punishment in terms of its nature, its victims and its influence on local popultions.
 By extension, it considered notions of civilian behaviour, popular support and loyalty during irregular war.

 Lecturer, Department of History, Mary Immaculate College, Limerick, 2017–

 In 2014 I researched and wrote a short history of Abbottstown House in Dublin, commissioned by National Sports Campus Ireland.

-I am currently working as part of a team at An Foras Feasa, Maynooth University creating augmented reality applications and related tools based on the virtual world created as part of the 'Contested Memories: The Battle of Mount Street Bridge' project (mountstreet1916.ie), of which I was also a part.
+Between January 2015 and August 2016 I worked as part of a team at An Foras Feasa, Maynooth University creating augmented reality applications and related tools based on the virtual world created as part of the 'Contested Memories: The Battle of Mount Street Bridge' project (mountstreet1916.ie), of which I was also a part.
 One set of tools will be used to teach secondary school children about the battle, the other will form be a 'Walking Tour' for the general public.

 I have given talks and lectures to local histories societies, special interest groups, and public societies.
 During 2015 and 2016 I will be offering several more lectures to, among others, Fingal County Council, Dun Laoghaire 1916 Committee, the 1916 Clubs and the Royal College of Surgeons in Ireland.